Are you looking for new ways to move through blocks or resistance with clients or supervisees?

 The course fee can also be invoiced fully or partially to an employer or funding organisation.
 Please contact us for details.

-The Grove Practice is accredited by NCP (National Council for Psychotherapists) as a CPD training centre.
+The Grove Practice is accredited by NCIP (National Council for Integrative Psychotherapists) as a CPD training centre.
 As such, all The Grove’s courses are awarded NCP accreditation for CPD (Continuous Professional Development).

 This accreditation provides reassurance regarding high standards of teaching and course content.